elixir-sqlite/sqlite_ecto2/README.md

 **Documentation:**

-* We should review the original documentation from [`sqlite_ecto` version 1](https://github.com/jazzyb/sqlite_ecto) and its wiki, update them as appropriate, and bring them over.
-(FWIW I'm not a fan of the GitHub wiki; I'd prefer that any content be incorporated as Markdown files directly in this repo.)
 * Newcomers, especially: I'd like feedback on the getting started content.
 What works and what is confusing?
 How can we make adopting this library more intuitive?
 * I'd like to have at least one public example application.